From WWII to Myrtle Beach Base Commander

 by Melissa LaScaleia

 Charles E. Cook, Jr. was born in 1921 in Pennington, New Jersey.
-He went to grade school at Randolph-Macon Academy, a coeducational college preparatory school in Front Royal, Virginia.
-He then attended college at Bucknell University, a private liberal arts college in Lewisburg, Pennsylvania, and received his degree in 1942.
+He attended Randolph-Macon Academy, a coeducational college preparatory school in Front Royal, Virginia.
+He then attended college at Bucknell University, a private liberal arts college in Lewisburg, Pennsylvania, from which he received his degree in 1942.

 That same year, he joined the United States Army Air Corps.
 In 1943, he received his commission as a Second Lieutenant, and completed flight training.